drcandacemakedamoore/cleanX/paper/paper.md

 While data cleaning can not be fully automated at present, it is unrealistic for many data science practitioners and researchers to afford the hours of an imaging specialist for every data cleaning task.
-This package speeds up data cleaning, and gives researchers some basic insights into datasets of images.
+This package speeds up data cleaning, and gives researchers basic insights into an examined datasets of images.
 Instead of examining all data by hand or writing bespoke functions for cleaning every specific dataset, the software allows users to decrease the amount of data that needs to be reviewed by hand, and explore and clean data automatically.
 It also has functions for augmenting X-ray images so that the resultant images are within domain data.

-Automated data cleaning can improve dataset quality on some parameters.
+Automated data cleaning and augmentation can improve datasets in terms of quantity, quality and diversity of images and labels.
 This work includes open code initially built to help with automatic chest X-ray dataset exploratory data analysis and data cleaning.
 It was expanded to include functions for DICOM processing and image data normalization and augmentations.
 The majority of the functions can be used to clean up a dataset of any two-dimensional